freeatnet/tootsie/README.md

     * `exchange`: The name of the AMQP exchange, defaults to `tootsie`.
     * `host_name`: Host name of AMQP server, defaults to `localhost`.
     * `max_backoff`: Max seconds to wait when queue is empty, defaults to 2.
 Note that when running a large number of workers, you should increase the backoff interval to avoid incurring a lot of queue requests.

+The configuration file is searched for in the following location:

+* A path set in `TOOTSIE_CONFIG`.
+* `config/tootsie.conf` relative to the project
+* `/etc/tootsie/tootsie.conf`.

+Additionally, `bin/tootsie` supports overriding the location with `-c`.

 ### Exception notification